Luckyheat/SickoPatch/README.md

 Permanent invite: https://dsc.gg/sickos

-## ⚠️ Disclaimer
-This project is intended for Educational Use only.
-I do not condone this software being used to gain an advantage against other people.
-This project is aimed to make Innersloth's anticheat better.
-Use at your own risk.
-If you get banned from playing entirely or from a lobby, I (g0aty) am not responsible.

 ## ⚙️ Features
 A huge collection of various utilities such as:
 - Show and hide chat in game-match [bind]